orsinipascal/hudl/README.md

 ## Installation

-Clone the project and follow the steps below to execute the tests:
+open a terminal and follow the steps below to execute the tests:

 1. Clone the project
     ```